X16Community/x16-smc/README.md

 # Purpose

-A client program running in the Commander X16 that updates the ATTiny861 based System Management Controller (SMC) firmware.
+A client program running on the Commander X16 that updates the ATTiny861 based System Management Controller (SMC) firmware.

 The purpose of the program is to make it possible to update the SMC firmware without an external programmer.
 Firmware data is transmitted over I2C.